Lyris12/YGOCC-QCd/README.md

 ## `1020044` Bushido God Lux Dragon
-created by Jake
+created by Jake, coded by Glitchy
 ## `1020045` Bushido God Burning Phoenix
-created by Jake
+created by Jake, coded by Glitchy
 ## `1020046` Bushido God Burning Phoenix
-created by Jake
+created by Jake, coded by Glitchy
 ## `1020047` A Bushido Beast's War
 created by Jake, coded by Lyris
 ## `1020049` Bushido Dog
-created by Jake
+created by Jake, coded by Glitchy
 ## `1020050` Bushido God Terra Dragon
-created by Jake
+created by Jake, coded by Glitchy
 ## `1020051` Bushido Legend Leviathan
-created by Jake
+created by Jake, coded by Glitchy
 ## `1020052` Bushido Legend Behemoth
-created by Jake
+created by Jake, coded by Glitchy
 ## `1020053` Bushido God Ignis Dragon
-created by Jake
+created by Jake, coded by Glitchy
 ## `1020054` Bushido Legend Cyclops
-created by Jake
+created by Jake, coded by Glitchy
 ## `1020055` Bushido Legend Griffin
-created by Jake
+created by Jake, coded by Glitchy
 ## `1020056` Bushido Legend Cerberus
 created by Jake, coded by Lyris
 ## `1020057` Bushido Legend Minotaur
-created by Jake
+created by Jake, coded by Glitchy
 ## `1020059` Bushido Rat
-created by Jake
+created by Jake, coded by Glitchy
 ## `1020060` Bushido Lizard
 created by Jake, coded by Lyris
 ## `1020061` Bushido Eagle
-created by Jake
+created by Jake, coded by Glitchy
 ## `1020062` Bushido God Ventus Dragon
-created by Jake
+created by Jake, coded by Glitchy
 ## `1020063` Bushido Legend Harambe
-created by Jake
+created by Jake, coded by Glitchy
 ## `1020064` Bushido Legend Archimedes
 created by Jake, coded by Lyris
 ## `1020065` Bushido God Hopeful Evolved Phoenix
-created by Jake
+created by Jake, coded by Glitchy
 ## `1020099` A Bushido Beast's Recruitment
 created by Jake, coded by Lyris
 ## `1020961` Bushido Legend Midnight Werewolf
-created by Jake
+created by Jake, coded by Glitchy
 ## `1365399` The Ængelic Final Battlefield
 created by Swag, coded by Lyris
 ## `4200100` Gorgeous Gift of Heaven - The Godspark